crolllab/teaching/Bioinformatics_Tools/Course_4_SNP_calling/README.md

 You can work alone or in groups.
 Every student should submit their own report through Moodle though.
 No copy-pasting, please.
 Formulate answers in your own words.

-## Reminder: How to activate and use conda
+## Reminder: How to create an environment, activate and use it

 Conda helps you install bioinformatics software easily.